 Google Play Protect feature will “Verify the Apps” installed on your device.
 This feature is recently rolled out for Android devices running Google Play Services 11 or later.
 Play Protect will be enabled by default, and a real-time malware scanner will scan every installed app on the device.
 So as long as you did not have a device running without Google Play Services, you should get this Google Play Protect feature.

-How To Check If Google Play Protect is enabled on Your Android Device?
+How to Check if Google Play Protect is enabled?

 Step 1.
 Go to Settings -> Google -> Security -> Google Play Protect